buonzz/buonzz.github.io/_posts/2025-12-14-vibe_coding_from_anywhere_agentic_cli_tailscale_termux.md

 ## Final Thoughts

-Agentic CLI + Tailscale + Termux turns your phone into:
+Agentic CLI + Tailscale + ConnectBot turns your phone into:

 > A secure, private, AI-augmented terminal to your home server